-Shall the City Council conduct first reading of ordinance bill no. 10-17, which amends the Salem Revised Code to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed -Use Zone, and direct staff to schedule a public hearing to consider the proposal?
+Shall the City Council advance Ordinance Bill No. 10-17, which amends the Salem Revised Code to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed-Use Zone, to second reading for enactment?